All Episodes

 We have the audio.

-Well, if Bush comes out here, we'll be civil, but I don't know what he can do.
+You hear John Garimendi, your own lieutenant governor, well, if Bush comes out here, we'll be civil, but I don't know what he can do.

-And then you hear Barbara Boxer, one of your senators basically say the same thing.
+And then you hear Barbara Boxer, one of your senators, basically say the same thing.

 Do you think some of these Californians are saying, screw you, Libs?

-We've got a disaster out here, and instead of politicking about this, come out and help us, because we're already on a front lines trying to save our homes, save our schools and everything else that's burning up out here.
+And instead of politicking about this, come out and help us because we're already on the front lines trying to save our homes, save our schools and everything else that's burning up out here.

-Do you think they have any idea how this is impacting the people who have been uh touched by this tragedy at all?
+Do you think they have any idea how this is impacting the people who have been touched by this tragedy at all?

-It is uh I'd be interested to know.
+It is, I'd be interested to know.

-You know, and then and then Claire Shipman, we played this audio in the last hour.
+And then Claire Shipman, we played this audio in the last hour.

-Claire Shipman of ABC, you know, trying her best to drum up bad news about the lack of fire fighting airplanes and so forth, and Schwarzenegger says, You are not going to find bad news.
+Claire Shipman of ABC, trying her best to drum up bad news about the lack of firefighting airplanes and so forth.

 You're not going to get me to admit bad news.